trineon89/Konterbont-Words-Connector/readme.md

 *** 2019-08-20 ****
-Export -> Deletes Content in "WebRessources"
+Export -> Deletes Content in "WebRessources" (on click create popups)